 In Western music, the period that extends from 1600 to 1750 is known as the Baroque era.

 Composers of this era developed the method of writing music in clearly defined major and minor modes.
 Rhythm became fixed and continual.
-Contrast is an important ingredient in the Baroque composition.
-The differences between loud and soft, solo and ensemble, different instruments and timbres.
+Contrast is an important ingredient in the Baroque composition, as well as the differences between loud and soft, solo and ensemble, various instruments and timbres.

 Flute Concert with Frederick the Great in Sanssouci by Adolph Menzel:

 Major Baroque composers: Johann Sebastian Bach, Arcangelo Corelli, François Couperin, Giovanni Gabrieli, George Frideric Handel, Claudio Monteverdi, Giovanni Battista Pergolesi, Henry Purcell, Jean-Phillippe Rameau, Alessandro Scarlatti, Georg Philipp Telemann, Antonio Vivaldi.